 Obviously, there are various angles to managing live apps.
 For the purpose of this article, we will compare how these two tech giants serve their communities of developers and companies that publish software for users via their respective stores.
 Let’s dig deeper into the consoles to see which team is doing a better job across several general categories.

 All development teams use either iTunes Connect (iTC) or Google Play Console (GPC).
 However, the vast majority of teams use these consoles with only a basic set of functionalities, the most critical one being publishing.
-As with every other web app used in day to day business, you're expecting a reliable, secure and fast publishing tool.
+As with every other web app used in day-to-day business, you’re expecting a reliable, secure, and fast publishing tool.
 Speaking from subjective experience, GPC seems somewhat faster and easier to navigate due to its side menu with all the options clearly laid out.
-As the saying goes, a picture speaks a thousands words, so take a look for yourself:
+As the saying goes, a picture speaks a thousand words, so take a look for yourself:

 iTunes Connect is slow and hard to navigate.
 You’ll get to know Apple’s loading animations very well.
 One point to Google.

 After submitting your app to iTC, you have to define who is going to test your application – internal or external testers.
 All selected testers will receive an email that allows them to download and install the app from TestFlight.
 This is a well-known service, now owned by Apple, for installing and testing apps prior to publishing.

 Analogous to that, Google employs Alpha, Beta and newly introduced Internal test groups. (more on this topic).
 Currently, the Alpha is by default a closed track, while the Beta is an open track.
 If you choose the closed option, you can import a list of email addresses from an external file, add them manually, or add a Google+ Community Group to deliver the app to your testers.
 If the release published on GPC is production-ready and you submit it via the open track, anyone can join your testing program and submit private feedback to you.